tatianapriskoka/rsschool-cv/cv.md

 **About myself:**

 I am currently working as financial/managerial accountant.
-A few months ago I became interested in web-development and started to learn Frontend development course.
+A few months ago I became interested in Web-development and started to learn Frontend development course.
 ***